 Supporting the continued development of high-impact campus environments requires a higher level of clarity around the organization of campus uses.
 The University's desire to have innovative and cross-cutting academic and research programs suggests prioritizing a compact and dynamic academic core, where physical adjacencies spur collaboration and innovative partnerships.
-To achieve that goal, some "gaps" in the current academic uses, and nonacademic uses should be relocated to adjacent areas and supporting spaces.
+To achieve that goal, some "gaps" in the current academic core should be bridged over time with future academic uses, and non-academic uses should be relocated to adjacent areas and supporting spaces.
 Student residential communities thrive with a rich collection of amenities and access to health and wellness resources, which suggests that the perimeter residential community model should be strengthened and expanded.

-Additionally, Intercollegiate Athletics seeks to shift it toward an "athletics village" model where facilities can be colocated to the northeast and west areas of campus, taking advantage of shared-use facilities and ease of access for large events.
+Additionally, Intercollegiate Athletics seeks to shift it toward an "athletics village" model where facilities can be co-located to the northeast and west areas of campus, taking advantage of shared-use facilities and ease of access for large events.